 This process is the best way I have found to paint built in bookshelves.

-In addition, I have used this process to paint other types of furniture like end tables, coffee tables, mudroom hall trees, and kitchen tables.
+In addition, I have used this process to paint other types of furniture like end tables, coffee tables, mudroom hall trees, built-in lockers from stock cabinets, and kitchen tables.
 This process would also work great for kitchen cabinets.
 It is a versatile method to create a super smooth and durable finish for those built-in cabinets!